alkerway/hls-simulator/README.md

 #### `LevelStall`

 Any following level requests will return the same level manifest as the last request before the message.
-This essentially means the level manifest will not update with new frags, but will still return ok.
+The level manifest will not update with new frags, but will still return ok.

 #### `Reset`